imgag/RFC1_repeat_screening/README.md

 ## Filtering the output

-A simpl filtering strategy to select candidate samples for homozygous AAGGG repeat expansion would be:
+A simple filtering strategy to select candidate samples for homozygous AAGGG repeat expansion would be:

 - variants >=1
 - variants_hom_perc >= 80